denoland/docs/runtime/reference/npm.md

 ---
-title: "npm: specifiers"
+title: "Using npm packages"
+oldUrl:
+- /runtime/manual/node/npm_specifiers
+- /runtime/manual/node/private_registries
 ---

-Since version 1.28, Deno has native support for importing npm packages.
+Deno has native support for importing npm packages.
 This is done by importing using `npm:` specifiers.
 For example the following code:

 ```ts